usbr/SHREAD/README.md

     conda env create -f environment.yml
     conda activate shread

 To use SHREAD call it from the command line.
-An example *config file* is provided in the repo and additional documentation on the code will be forthcoming
+An example *config file* is provided in the repo and additional documentation on the code will be forthcoming.

     python shread.py -i [config_file] -s [%Y%m%d] -d [%Y%m%d] -t [D] -p [snodas,srpt,modscag]